chrisfargen/fargen-time/README-fargen-time-add.txt

 # complete, instantaneous, short version
 fargen-time-add -s "2013-12-25 04:00" -i

+Config settings:

+- AMBIGUITY_HANDLING={off,assume_unknown,assume_now}
+-

+Rules:

+1. A valid command requires a prespecified minimum of options
+    a.
+If AMBIGUITY_HANDLING is "off", options must be sufficient to ascertain both START date and END date
+    b.
+If AMBIGUITY_HANDLING is not "off", options must be sufficient to ascertain either START date or END date
+2. A valid command requires valid values for all of its supplied options and no non-supplied options
+    a.
+Format of supplied value must match format expected
+    b.
+START date must precede END date
+    c.
+Options must be anticipated
+3. A valid command cannot contain contradictory options

 ----------------------------------------------------------------

-	START	END	INSTANTANEOUS	result
+	START	END	INSTANTANEOUS	value
 ----------------------------------------------------------------
-	yes	yes	yes		invalid
+	yes	yes	yes		invalid if START is not equal to END (rule #3)

-	yes	yes	no		if END is later than START, valid
+	yes	yes	no		invalid if START is invalid (rule #2a);
+	                                invalid if END is invalid (rule #2a);
+	                                invalid if END > START (rule #2b);

-	yes	no	yes		valid; set END to START
+	yes	no	yes		invalid if START is invalid (rule #2a)

-	yes	no	no		valid, incomplete
+	yes	no	no		invalid if START is invalid (rule #2a);
+	                                invalid if AMBIGUITY_HANDLING is "off" (rule #1a)

-	no	yes	yes		valid; set START to END
+	no	yes	yes		invalid if END is invalid (rule #2a)

-	no	yes	no		valid, incomplete
+	no	yes	no		invalid if END is invalid (rule #2a);
+	                                invalid if AMBIGUITY_HANDLING is "off" (rule #1a)

 	no	no	yes		set START and END to now

-	no	no	no		set START and END to now
+	no	no	no		invalid (rule #1)